Yakub Beg of Yettishar: Spelling variants

-The first name, Muhammad, is subject to the usual variations in spelling as well.
-Ya`qūb is an Arabic analogue of Jacob, and Beg is a Turkic noble title.
+The first name, Muhammad, is subject to the usual variations in spelling.
+Yaʿqūb is an Arabic analogue of Jacob, and Beg is a Turkic noble title.
+His noble title Beg was later elevated to Padishah after his rise to power.
+He was also given the title Atalıq Ghazi (اتالیق غازی) by the Emir of Bukhara in 1866, and the Ottoman Sultan granted him the title of Emir.

 Background

 Beg's ethnic background is uncertain.
-According to his biographer, D. Boulger, Beg was a Tajik and a descendant of Timur, but the claim is self-contradictory: as a Tajik, Beg would have had to have a link on his mother's side in order to be considered Timur's offspring, but Timur was actually a Turco-Mongol from the Barlas tribe.
-Hodong Kim suggests the claim is an unsupported fabrication intended to glorify Beg's genealogy by ascribing his descent to both Timur and Genghis Khan.
+According to his biographer D. C. Boulger, Beg was a Tajik and a descendant of Timur.
+However, this claim is self-contradictory: as a Tajik, Beg would have had to have a link on his mother's side in order to be considered Timur's offspring, but Timur was actually a Turco-Mongol from the Barlas tribe.
+Korean historian Hodong Kim suggests the claim of descent from Timur was an unsupported fabrication intended to glorify Beg's genealogy by ascribing his descent to both Timur and Genghis Khan.

-According to H. Bellew, a member of the British embassy, Beg's physiognomy reflected a mixture of Mongol and Turkic features rather than Tajik ones:
+According to the Great Soviet Encyclopedia, Yakub Beg was ethnically a Tajik.
+British surveyor Thomas George Montgomerie stated that, although he was a Tajik whose native tongue was Tajiki Neo-Persian, he rarely spoke anything but the local Turkic dialect once his rule over Kashgaria began.

-Beg's forefathers had lived in the mountainous part of Karategin before moving to Dehbid, near Samarkand.
+Beg's forefathers had lived in the mountainous part of Karategin before moving to Dahbed, near Samarkand.
 Beg's father, Pur Muhhammad, was born in Samarkand and completed his education in Khojent, later working as a qadi (a judge) at Piskent.
 He married a local qadi as his second wife.
-She bore his son Ya'qüb Beg in 1820.
+She gave birth to his son Yakub Beg in 1820.

 Life

 Early life

-Yakub Beg was born in the town of Pskente, in the Khanate of Kokand (now in Uzbekistan).
+Yakub Beg was born in the town of Pskent, in the Khanate of Kokand (now in Uzbekistan).
+At a young age, he was orphaned, and was thereafter raised by his uncle.